walle89/SwedbankJson/docs/composer.md

 You can read more about Composer in [this guide] or [on its official website].

 ## Installation
-One of the simplest way to install with composer is run the installer local on the computer and than upload the files to the web server.
+One of the simplest way to install with Composer is run the installer local on the computer and then upload the files to the web server.
 If you want to, you can run Composer directly on the web server if you have permissions to do so.

 ### 1. Run Composer
 First we need to download and run Composer.
-Follow one of the instructions on respective platform.
+Follow one of the instructions on the respective platform.

 #### Linux and MacOS
 First open a terminal window (MacOS: Applications > Utilities > Terminal), then follow these [instructions for local installation](https://getcomposer.org/doc/00-intro.md#locally).